xvanick1/fi-muni-pv260/assignment02/src/task02.md

 >  1. If allowing check out as Guest, simply finish the purchase and provide an option to register at the end.
 >  1. Returning customers – Login to check out.
 >  1. User sign up.
->  1. If storing customer Credit card or any other financial information, perform security testing around this to make sure it is secure.(PCI compliance is a must).
 >  1. If the user is signed up for a long time, make sure the session is timed out or not.
 Every site has a different threshold.
 For some, it is 10 minutes.
 For some, it might be different.
 >  1. Emails/Text confirmation with the order number and invoice generated.

 ### Create order
 >  1. Fill up the shopping cart
->  1. Fill up First name, Last name, email, phone number, city, street, number, Postal code
+>  1. Fill up First name, Last name, email, phone number, city, street, number, Postal code.
->  1. Try to create orders with empty First name, Last name, email, phone number, city, street, number, Postal code - every test should fail
+>  1. Try to create orders with empty First name, Last name, email, phone number, city, street, number, Postal code - every test should fail.
->  1. Try to check and fill up data for firm order
+>  1. Try to check and fill up data for firm order.
->  1. Click next step
+>  1. Click next step.
->  1. Confirmation of the order should appear
+>  1. Confirmation of the order should appear.
->  1. Confirm order
+>  1. Confirm order.
->  1. Check that email with order confirmation was received at listed mail
+>  1. Check that email with order confirmation was received at listed mail.